tamb/substate/README.md

 * For State to return the whole state or just a chunk of state (just what you need).
 * Message filtering can be applied _without_ a `switch` statement (you create your own event `$type`)
 * To allow for manipulation of deeply nested state properties through use of strings `{'my[index]deeply.nests.state': 'new value'}` (we're sending this to SubState to _not mutate_ the state, but make a new copy (Flux-y)!
 * Maintain a small size.
-Currently it's <6kb minified, <2kb gzipped!
+Currently it's 6kb minified and 2kb gzipped!

 ## _note:_ anything marked _| no docs |_ means I haven't documented it yet.